Test-Body Orbits in Curved Spacetime

 > Online resources: see John Walker's page and applet.

-In Cosmological Backgrounds > s.a. chaos in gravitation.
+In Cosmological Backgrounds > s.a. chaotic motion.

 * Issues: Do orbits of planets expand because of the global universal expansion?
 If so, at what rate?
 Are there any other local effects of the global expansion?